kidthales/docker-aseprite-linux/README.md

 ---

-> ⚠️ Warning: upstream repository does not declare an explicit license and so must default
+> ⚠️ Warning: [upstream repository](https://github.com/nilsve/docker-aseprite-linux) does not declare an explicit
+> license thus we must default
 > to [License: No Permission](https://choosealicense.com/no-permission/).
->    - Then why work on this?
+>    - Why work on this?
 [Ethical imperative](https://en.wikipedia.org/wiki/Hacker_ethic).

 ---